Binayakabilliamsuna/Hello_World/README.md

-//*this is a stack operaton program*//
+//*this is a stack operation program*//

 #include<stdio.h>